 For hand-to-hand combat, Biomutant features an array of fighting styles based on specific animals, such as ‘Chicken-Fu’ or ‘Turtle-Fu,’ which can be learned from tribe leaders after proving your loyalty to that tribe.

 Although a majority of the game revolves around you exploring Biomutant’s world by foot, there are some other known methods of travel that we’ve seen in trailers and gameplay footage.

 One of these is a giant bubble of mucus that you can entrap your character in, and use to bounce over environmental hazards like pools of toxic sludge.
 Additionally, the bubble is quite sticky and can pick up smaller enemies during combat, at which point you can pop the balloon and send them flying.

 Other vehicles that seem like they may have more limited use are a hot-air balloon, a jet ski, and a mech suit.
 It’s rumored that many of these will only be made available later in the game, and will allow you to reach previously inaccessible areas.

 The Final Word

 Creating and releasing a new IP can be one of the most daunting tasks for a new studio like Experiment 101.
-While a portion of its team have a background in creating huge AAA games, Biomutant seems like an entirely unique and ambitious creative endeavor.
+While a portion of its team has a background in creating massive AAA games, Biomutant seems like a unique and ambitious creative endeavor.

 We’ve seen a lot of games make claims of offering player-freedom at every turn, but how many have truly delivered?
 It seems like all we can do is wait and see how Experiment 101’s ideas come to fruition.
-For now, stay on the lookout for more news as Biomutant Kung Fu hustles closer and closer to release.
+For now, stay on the lookout for more news as Biomutant Kung Fu hustles closer to release.

-If you’re a fan of action RPGs, check out our list for the Best RPGs to Play In 2019 for some great game recommendations.
+If you’re a fan of action RPGs, check out our list for the Best RPGs to Play In 2020 for some great game recommendations.